ZackJorquera/MarsImageThing/README.md

-# MarsImageClassifyer about
+# MarsImageClassifyer
-This program was made for the martion club(link coming soon) that was started at my school, [Centaurus High School](http://ceh.bvsd.org/Pages/default.aspx).
+This program was made for the martian club(link coming soon) that was started at my school, [Centaurus High School](http://ceh.bvsd.org/Pages/default.aspx).

 # Code
 This code uses the [MonoGame XNA Framework](http://www.monogame.net/) with visual studios.